 #1 SalonBiz: Tell us how you create each Elevate event?

 Tatum Neill: I try to do 12 per year, and they are mostly in my home territory—Dallas, Nashville, Austin, Houston, New Orleans.
 But I also try to hit cities that are asking for an Elevate event, (for example, we recently went to Denver) or sometimes partner up with a bigger event.
 We can work in tandem with some shows.
 We’re small—only 200-300 people, so we don’t want to compete with another show, we’d like to work together.

 Through Instagram, people are becoming aware of us, and I’m able to look at their content and see if they hit the vibe of Elevate.
 Or I reach out to stylists I know in the area and see if they know anyone who would be a good fit.

-TN: We bring a different perspective to education.
+Tatum Neill: We bring a different perspective on education.
 It’s free for hairdressers to attend, because I don’t incur a lot of expenses when I stay local, and we aren’t associated with any brands.